Lymp2/lympanyart/content/about.md

 >No risk... apart from a small upfront fee to cover materials, you will not be committed to purchasing the picture - even if you simply don't like it or just change your mind.

-If you live near me (South East England), I'd prefer to take reference photos of your subject myself.
+If you live near me (West Sussex, South East England), I prefer to take reference photos of your subject myself.
 But if you have a good photo you can email me, I might be able to work from that (but no guarantees).

 ### **Requests**